-- 23. Where penalty tax is imposed on a reassessment involving an amalgamation of a taxpayer's landholdings which were previously incorrectly assessed on multiple accounts for the taxpayer, the penalty tax payable will be calculated on the increase in primary tax payable taking into account the amount of the taxpayer's primary liability already assessed on each of the relevant accounts for the respective assessment year. - 24.
-Where penalty tax is imposed on a reassessment made to withdraw an exemption previously allowed under sections 24A, 25A or 27A of the LTAA, due to the criteria for the exemption not being met (other than where paragraph 21 applies), the penalty tax payable will be calculated at the rate specified at paragraph 22 for the current year of assessment, regardless of the assessment year for which the reassessment is made.
+23. Where penalty tax is imposed on a reassessment involving an amalgamation of a taxpayer's landholdings which were previously incorrectly assessed on multiple accounts for the taxpayer, the penalty tax payable will be calculated on the increase in primary tax payable taking into account the amount of the taxpayer's primary liability already assessed on each of the relevant accounts for the respective assessment year.

-1 For the purposes of this Commissioner's practice, "Current Year" is the financial year during which the reassessment is made.
+For the purposes of this Commissioner's practice, Current Year is the financial year during which the reassessment is made.